Steps of PPAP during new development | Production part approval process

 8. Measurement System Analysis Studies (MSA):

-MSA usually contains the Gage R & R for the critical or high-impact characteristics and a confirmation that instruments used to measure these characteristics are calibrated.
+MSA usually contains the Gage R & R for the critical or high-impact characteristics and a confirmation that the instruments used to measure these characteristics are calibrated.
 Also the appraiser (inspector) is skilled enough to inspect the parts.
+Measurement data monitors nearly every process.
+As data quality improves, decision quality improves.

 9. Dimensional Results :